Jamm02/Wall-E-WiFi-Controlled-Bot/README.md

 ### File Structure
     .
-    ├── Components              # Contains files of specific library of functions or Hardware used │    ├──I2Cdev              # Library for I2C communication │    ├──MPU6050             # Library for MPU6050 sensor
+    ├── Components                           # Contains files of specific library of functions or Hardware used │    ├──sra-board-component              # Library for motor drivers ├── frontend                             # Frontend file
-    │    ├──CMakeLists.txt      # contains commands to include the given component in a esp-idf ├── docs                    # Documentation files
-    │   ├── report.pdf          # Project report
+    │   ├── index.htnl                       # Code for frontend
+    ├── main                                 # Source files (alternatively `lib` or `app`) │   ├──main.c                            # Main Source code to be executed
+    |   ├──tuning_http_server.c              # Source code for http server
+    |   ├──motion.c                          # Source code for motion of the bot
-    │   └── results             # Folder containing screenshots, gifs, videos of results ├── main                    # Source files (alternatively `lib` or `app`) │   ├──main.c               # Main Source code to be executed │   ├──kconfig.projbuild    # defines the entries of the menu for configuration │   ├──CMakeLists.txt       # contains commands to include the bluetooth library and main.c in esp-idf ├── CmakeLists.txt          # contains commands to include Components and main folder while executing ├── LICENSE
+    |   ├──wifi_handler.c                    # Source code for handling wifi operations
+    │   ├──kconfig.projbuild                 # defines the entries of the menu for configuration │   ├──CMakeLists.txt                    # contains commands to include the bluetooth library and main.c in esp-idf ├── CmakeLists.txt                       # contains commands to include Components and main folder while executing ├── LICENSE
     └── README.md